Nice to meet you

 Our team of experts in the Money Advice and Funds Service are on hand to provide tips, support and information on all things money-related.
 We work as part of askUS to help you if a student finance problem is confusing or just taking too long to solve.
 We can give information on scholarships and bursaries too!

-We’re also the people you need to speak to if you have a problem with student funding that can’t be resolved by your funding provider, such as Student Finance England.
-Note: we're not licensed to provide debt advice, but we can point you in the right direction for that.
+We’re also the people you need to speak to if you have a problem with student funding that can’t be resolved by your funding provider, e.g. Student Finance England.
+Please note: we're not licensed to provide debt advice, but we can point you in the right direction for that.

 Your school